Automatic Verification of Parameterised Interleaved Multi-Agent Systems: Example: Autonomous Robots

-We proceed to define the template agent \(\mathcal{T}\).
-A template state is a 4-tuple \(l = (p,s,h,m)\), where \(p\) and \(s\) represent the position of the robot and the value of its sensor respectively, \(h\) represents whether or not the robot has halted, and \(m\) is a binary variable representing whether or not the environment has moved the robot in an interleaving sequence (a sequence in which the environment moves all non-halted robots from position \(q\) to \(q+1\)).
-Therefore, \( L = \left\{ (p,s,h,m) \; | \; 0 \leq p,s \leq 7 \text{ and } h,m \in \{\top,\bot\} \right\}\) is the set of template states from which we define \(\iota = (0,0,\bot,\bot)\) as the initial template state.
-A robot can either do nothing or halt; the set \(Act^{A}\) of asynchronous template actions is \(Act^{A} = \{null,null^{+},\) \(null^{-},halt\}\); the \(null\) actions represent the environment moving the robot a position forward and either providing a correct sensor reading (\(null\)) or not (\(null^{+},null^{-}\)).
+A robot can either do nothing or halt; the set \(Act^{A}\) of asynchronous template actions is \(Act^{A} = \{null^=,null^{+},\) \(null^{-},halt\}\); the \(null\) actions represent the environment moving the robot a position forward and either providing a correct sensor reading (\(null^=\)) or not (\(null^{+},null^{-}\)).
 A robot can move to position \(q+1\) only if all non-halted robots have moved to position \(q\); the unique synchronous template action \( n\_s \) (next step) synchronises all robots before the environment can move a robot.
 As it will be clear below, when a \(null\) action is performed at position \(q\), then \(m\) is set to \(\top\) and the protocol selects the action \(n\_s\) thereby disallowing a robot to move at position \(q+1\) before all robots have moved to position \(q\).

 The template protocol \(P\) selects one of the \(null\) actions at position \(q\) when \(m=\bot\) and the sensor reading is less than 3.
 The synchronous action \(n\_s\) is the only allowed action when \(m=\top\).
-Whenever the sensor reading is greater than 2, the halting condition is satisfied, therefore, the protocol selects the \(halt\) action: \(P( (p<7,s<3,h=\bot,m=\bot) ) = \{null,null^{+},null^{-}\}\); \( P( (p=*,s=*,h=*,m=\top) ) = \{n\_s\}\); \( P( (p=*,s \geq 3, h=\bot, m=\bot) ) = \{halt\}\), where \(*\) expresses any value.
-The template evolution function contains the following transitions: \((p,s,\bot,\bot) \stackrel{null}{\rightarrow} (p+1,p+1,\bot,\top)\); \((p,s,\bot,\bot) \stackrel{null^{+}}{\rightarrow} (p+1,p+2,\bot,\top)\); \( (p,s,\bot,\bot) \stackrel{null^{-}}{\rightarrow} (p+1,p-1,\bot,\top)\); \((p,s,\bot,\top) \stackrel{n\_s}{\rightarrow} (p,s,\bot,\bot)\) and \((p,s,\bot,\bot) \stackrel{halt}{\rightarrow} (p,s,\top,\top)\).
+Whenever the sensor reading is greater than 2, the halting condition is satisfied; therefore, the protocol selects the \(halt\) action: \(P( (p<7,s<3,h=\bot,m=\bot) ) = \{null^=,null^{+},null^{-}\}\); \( P( (p=*,s=*,h=*,m=\top) ) = \{n\_s\}\); \( P( (p=*,s \geq 3, h=\bot, m=\bot) ) = \{halt\}\), where \(*\) expresses any value.
+The template evolution function contains the following transitions: \((p,s,\bot,\bot) \stackrel{null^=}{\rightarrow} (p+1,p+1,\bot,\top)\); \((p,s,\bot,\bot) \stackrel{null^{+}}{\rightarrow} (p+1,p+2,\bot,\top)\); \( (p,s,\bot,\bot) \stackrel{null^{-}}{\rightarrow} (p+1,p,\bot,\top)\); \((p,s,\bot,\top) \stackrel{n\_s}{\rightarrow} (p,s,\bot,\bot)\) and \((p,s,\bot,\bot) \stackrel{halt}{\rightarrow} (p,s,\top,\top)\).

 We introduce the following atomic propositions: \(\textit{AP} = \{h \text{(halted)},g \text{(goal region)},r \text{(restricted region)}\} \).
 The interpretation of these propositions is given by the following valuation function: \(V(h) = \{l \in L \; | \; l_3=\top\}\), \(V(g) = \{l \in L \; | \; 2 \leq l_1 \leq 4\}\), and \(V(r) = \{l \in L \; | \; 0 \leq l_1 \leq 1\}\).